National Center for Missing & Exploited Children: History

 The Center was founded in 1984, spurred by notable abductions such as the 1981 abduction and murder of six-year-old Adam Walsh from a shopping mall in Hollywood, Florida, and the 1979 abduction of six-year-old Etan Patz from New York City.
 Because police had the ability to record and track information about stolen cars, guns, and even horses with the FBI's national crime computer, it was believed that the same should be done to find victims and the procurers.

 In 1984, the U.S. Congress passed the Missing Children's Assistance Act, which established a National Resource Center and Clearinghouse on Missing & Exploited Children.
 On June 13, 1984, the center, formed by Adam Walsh's parents, Revé and John Walsh, alongside other children's advocates, was officially opened by President Ronald Reagan in a White House ceremony.
 The national 24-hour toll-free missing children's hotline, 1-800-THE-LOST, was also established.

-During the mid to late 1980s, the toy Teddy Ruxpin became the "Official Spokesbear" for the center at the height of his popularity.
-Due to this partnership, some stories featured extra information for kids to stay safe from abductions, sexual predators, etc. This also caused his animated series to feature a clip titled "Protect Yourself" in which safety information for kids would be given by then popular child actors.
+During the mid-to-late 1980s, the toy Teddy Ruxpin became the "Official Spokesbear" for the center at the height of his popularity.
+Due to this partnership, some stories featured extra information for kids to stay safe from situations such as abductions and sexual predation.
+This also caused his animated series to feature a clip titled "Protect Yourself" in which safety information for kids would be given by then-popular child actors.

-In September 2013, the United States House of Representatives, United States Senate, and the President of the United States voted to reauthorize $40 million in funding for the organization as part of Missing Children's Assistance Reauthorization Act of 2013 (H.R.
+In September 2013, the United States House of Representatives, United States Senate, and the president of the United States voted to reauthorize $40 million in funding for the organization as part of Missing Children's Assistance Reauthorization Act of 2013 (H.R.
 3092; 113th Congress).

-According to data compiled by the National Center for Missing & Exploited Children, between 2011 and 2015, 45 percent of children reported missing in America were found after being missing between six and 11 months; 27 percent were found when missing for between one and two years; 19 percent when missing for between two and five years; 5 percent between six and 10 years; 3 percent when missing between 11 and 20 years; and only 1 percent of missing children and found when missing for over 20 years.
+From 2011 to 2015, 45 percent of children reported missing in America were found after being missing between six and 11 months; 27 percent were found after missing from one to two years; 19 percent when missing two to five years; five percent after six to 10 years; three percent when missing from 11 to 20 years; and only one percent of missing children are found when missing for over 20 years.